Digestive Health Procedures

 Hernias can cause reflux or GERD and may need surgery to repair.

-Most patients are able to walk the same day of their surgery and can resume normal activity within a week.
+Most patients can walk the same day of their surgery and may resume normal activity within a week.

 This surgery treats GERD when medication has failed.
-Surgeons use laparoscopic technology to wrap the upper part of the stomach around the lower end of the esophagus and stitch it into place.
-Your surgeon may also repair a hernia at the same time, if needed.
+Surgeons use minimally invasive laparoscopic surgery and may use robotic technology to wrap the upper part of the stomach around the lower end of the esophagus and stitch it into place.
+Your surgeon may also repair a hiatal or paraoesophageal hernia at the same time, if needed.

-You will be placed on a liquid diet following surgery that will gradually move toward solid food and then a normal diet over several weeks.
+You will be placed on a liquid diet following surgery that will gradually move toward solid food, and then you may resume a normal diet after several weeks.

 LINX® Reflux Management System

-This surgery is performed when medication no longer works to control your GERD or reflux.
-LINX is a circular implant made of flexible magnetic titanium beads that is placed around the esophagus to support a weak or malfunctioning lower esophageal sphincter (LES).
+This surgery is performed when medication has failed to control your GERD or reflux.
+LINX is a circular implant, made of flexible magnetic titanium beads, that is placed around the esophagus to support a weak or malfunctioning lower esophageal sphincter (LES).

 The magnetic attraction causes the beads to open and close when you swallow, creating a barrier to prevent food and stomach acids from flowing backward into your esophagus.

-While this procedure is more commonly known for treating morbid obesity, gastric bypass is sometimes used to alleviate severe GERD or reflux.
+While this procedure is more commonly known for treating obesity, gastric bypass is sometimes used to treat severe GERD or reflux.

 Our doctors are highly trained in colorectal surgery, no matter how routine or complicated.